Quokka Facts

 Quokka Distribution, Habitat, and Ecology

-Yet, a few other small, isolated populations of the mammal do occur in other locations.
-However, only one colony is known to exist on the mainland of the continent.
-Also, this small population of the marvelous Quokka dwells within the confines of Two Peoples Bay Nature Reserve.
+Yet, a few small, isolated populations of the mammal do occur in other locations.
+Only one colony is known to exist on the mainland of the continent, though.
+This small population of the marvelous species dwells within the confines of Two Peoples Bay Nature Reserve.

-Though fully capable of climbing trees, the animal prefers to inhabit areas of dense ground cover.
+Though capable of climbing trees, the animal prefers to inhabit areas of dense ground cover.
 This it uses for protection from predators.
-This remarkable animal remains primarily nocturnal by nature.
+This animal is primarily nocturnal by nature.
 It evolved as herbivorous in nature and feeds predominantly on endemic flower species.

-Finally, it also faces other serious threats besides its limited habitat range.
-In point of fact, combined with the highly limited territorial range, the primary threat to its existence comes from introduced predator species.
-These non-native threats it now faces primarily include cats, dogs, and foxes.
+The Quokka also faces other threats besides its limited range.
+In fact, combined with the highly limited territorial range, the primary threat to its existence comes from introduced predator species.
+These non-native threats it now faces mainly include cats, dogs, and foxes.

 Species Sharing Its Range